 According to tradition, St. Helena, the mother of Constantine I, ordered the building of this martyrion built and dedicated to the saints Karpos and Papylos.
 Though its identity and date are uncertain, it has traditionally been identity as the Martyrion of Karpos and Papylos and dated to the 4th or 5th century.
 Later there was another church on the location, the domed St. Polykarpos, which was destroyed in a fire in 1782.
 The current church on location, Hagios Menas, was built over the substructure in 1833.

 The substructure is relatively well preserved.
-The substructure contains an apse and has a domed vault made of bridge.
+The substructure contains an apse and has a domed vault made of brick.
 It is partially surrounded by a barrel vaulted passage.
-It is currently Helena Çak Stones restaurant.
-It has another entrance at the carwash located next to it.
+It is currently the restaurant Helena Çak Stones.
+It has another entrance at the car wash located next to it.

 From the Nicholas V. Artamonoff Collection